amphioxus/plotter_code/README.md

 # Plotter code

 A collection of simple code for playing around with my OpenBuilds Acro 55 plotter / laser engraver.
+This repository serves as my notebook so I can set up the system again when needed.

 ## Plotter hardware